 • A recent Nielsen survey found that 66% of consumers were willing to pay more for goods from brands that demonstrated social commitment.

 • Yet another study by public relations and marketing firm Cone Communications found that 87% of Americans will purchase a product because its company advocated for an issue they cared about.

 CSR matters to consumers more today than it ever has, and that is particularly true when it comes to younger demographics, with millennials leading the way here.
 So, suffice it to say, it is extremely important to consider what types of CSR activities are effective in targeting younger consumers.

-eMarketer adds that brick-and-mortar sales will continue to weigh down overall retail long-term.
-The researcher predicts that brick-and-mortar retail sales will fall 14.0% to $4.184 trillion in 2020, adding that it might take up to five years for offline sales to return to pre-pandemic levels.
+Brick-and-mortar sales will continue to weigh down overall retail, long-term.
+Brick-and-mortar retail sales continue to fall in 2022 (-0.2%).
+It might take three years for offline sales to return to pre-pandemic levels.

-Simply stated, the sledding is going to remain rough well into 2021, thus focusing some time and effort into a smart CSR strategy is one way to help smooth out some of bumps you’ll hit along the way
+Inflation and economic hardships are projected to continue well into 2022; thus, focusing some time and effort on a smart CSR strategy is one way to help smooth out some of the bumps you’ll hit along the way.